 What parents need to do in this situation is use the great relationship they have with their child to talk about what may be bothering him or her.
 The behavior itself is not a problem to be extinguished.
 The behavior is actually a signal, your clue, that your child needs something he or she can’t figure out how to get any other way.
 Take the time to find out what your child needs so you can help him or her figure out a better way to get it.
 Remember, the Latin root of discipline means to teach, not to punish.

-If you would like to learn more about my method of parenting, Empowerment Parenting, click here to check out my eBook about parenting.
+If you would like to learn more about my method of parenting, check out my Empowerment Parenting eBook.